 - 1. Application Fee-\$35.00 - 2.
 Late Registration Fee-\$120.00 (for students who register after the dates specified in the Academic Calendar at the front of this catalog) - 3.
 Add/Drop Fee-\$20.00 per course - 4.
 Late Payment Fee-\$10.00 - 5.
 Moodle Reinstatement Fee-\$15.00 per reinstatement - 6.
-Incomplete Fee-\$285.00 per course for students who receive an incomplete grade for a course and complete course requirements during the following semester.
+Incomplete Fee-\$325.00 per course for students who receive an incomplete grade for a course and complete course requirements during the following semester.
 The fee is posted automatically. - 7.
-Advanced Standing Fee-\$285.00 per course - 8.
+Advanced Standing Fee-\$325.00 per course - 8.
 Graduation Fee-graduating students are only charged the seminary's cost for items required for graduation.
 As these costs vary from year to year, the graduation fee cannot be calculated until the semester of graduation.
-The fee in previous years has averaged around \$70.
+Recently the fee has averaged around \$70.